simonyost/catchfire-show/_contributors/sheila-burkett.md

 location: St. Louis, MO, USA

 profile: true
-summary: Sheila Burkett is the Founder and CEO at Spry Digital, an advocate for women in technology, and a dynamic networker.
+excerpt:  "Sheila Burkett is the Founder and CEO at Spry Digital, an advocate for women in technology, and a dynamic networker.
+Career Path: Executive to Entrepreneur"
 fire: Executive to Entrepreneur
 serve:
   who: leaders